Multimaterial Inkjet Printing of Mechanochromic Materials: Results and discussion

 Next, the dropcast films were subjected to equibiaxial strain (\textit{i.e.,} radial strain applied equally in all directions) using a custom-built stretching device (see Ref. \cite{kiebala_submicrometer_2023} for details) and imaged \textit{via} CLSM.
-At each strain, a region of interest was identified for each ink, and the \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ was determined for the indicated regions by dividing the mean pixel intensity of the monomer channel by that of the excimer channel.
+At each strain, parts of film comprised of either ink A or B were identified, and the \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ was determined for the indicated regions by dividing the mean pixel intensity of the monomer channel by that of the excimer channel.
 The results show that, when increasing the equibiaxial strain from 30\% to 90\%, the \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ for ink A increases from 0.98 to 1.09, and the \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ for ink B increases from 1.47 to 1.57 (Fig.~\ref{fig5}c,d).
 These observations are in agreement with the increase in \textit{I}$\mathrm{_{510}}$/\textit{I}$\mathrm{_{630}}$ measured for both inks A and B \textit{via} solid-state fluorescence spectroscopy (Fig.~\ref{fig4}b) and further corroborate that PU/tOPV films formed from the dioxane-based inks formulated herein exhibit mechanochromism.